History of Mexico: 1988 Presidential election

+His presidency was marked by ambitious economic reforms, including the signing of the North American Free Trade Agreement (NAFTA) with the United States and Canada in 1994.
+Despite these challenges, Salinas' presidency is often remembered for its economic transformation and its lasting impact on Mexico's position in the global economy.

 Contemporary Mexico

 President Ernesto Zedillo (1994–2000)

 In 1995, President Ernesto Zedillo faced the Mexican peso crisis.
-There were public demonstrations in Mexico City and a constant military presence after the 1994 rising of the Zapatista Army of National Liberation in Chiapas.
+There were public demonstrations in Mexico City and a constant military presence after the 1994 rise of the Zapatista Army of National Liberation in Chiapas.
+Despite the initial turmoil, Zedillo implemented austerity measures and structural reforms that helped stabilize the economy and restore investor confidence.

-The United States intervened rapidly to stem the economic crisis, first by buying pesos in the open market, and then by granting assistance in the form of $50 billion in loan guarantees.
+The United States intervened rapidly to stem the economic crisis, first by buying pesos in the open market and then by granting assistance in the form of $50 billion in loan guarantees.
 The peso stabilized at 6 pesos per dollar.
-By 1996, the economy was growing, and in 1997, Mexico repaid, ahead of schedule, all U.S. Treasury loans.
+By 1996, the economy was growing, and in 1997, Mexico repaid all U.S. Treasury loans ahead of schedule.

 Zedillo oversaw political and electoral reforms that reduced the PRI's hold on power.
-After the 1988 election, which was strongly disputed and arguably lost by the government, the IFE (Instituto Federal Electoral – Federal Electoral Institute) was created in the early 1990s.
-The IFE oversees elections with the aim of ensuring that they are conducted legally and impartially.
+After the 1988 election, which was strongly disputed, the IFE (Instituto Federal Electoral – Federal Electoral Institute) was created in the early 1990s to oversee elections.

 NAFTA and USMCA (1994–present)

 On 1 January 1994, Mexico became a full member of the North American Free Trade Agreement (NAFTA), joining the United States and Canada.

 Mexico has a free market economy that entered the Trillion dollar club in 2010.
 It contains a mixture of modern and outmoded industry and agriculture, increasingly dominated by the private sector.
 Recent administrations have expanded competition in sea ports, railroads, telecommunications, electricity generation, natural gas distribution, and airports.

 Per capita income is one-quarter that of the United States; income distribution remains highly unequal.
 Trade with the United States and Canada has tripled since the implementation of NAFTA.
-Mexico has free-trade agreements with more than 40 countries, governing 90% of its foreign commerce.
+Mexico has free-trade agreements with more than 50 countries.